moeezmalik/Lightning-Table/documentation/docs/tools/network/infer.md

 the bottom-right coordinates of the bounding box for the table that was detected.

+!!! important
+    The x1, y1, x2, y2 coordinates generated will be in the PDF coordinate space.
+    This means that the (0, 0) position of the x and y-axis respectively is at the bottom-left of the page.
+This is different than what normally is the case where the (0, 0) position is the top-left of the page.
+This is done because the table extraction utilities e.g. Camelot expect the table regions in PDF coordinate space.

 If a page in PDF contains no table, according to the model, then it is not mentioned at all in the CSV file.